wuespace/telestion-message-type-dsl-specs/src/index.md

 NullableTypeSpecifier: SimpleTypeSpecifierNode `?`

 - Then the resulting type can be the type specified by the {SimpleTypeSpecifierNode} or _null_.

-UnionTypeSpecifier: SimpleTypeSpecifierNode | SimpleTypeSpecifierNode

-- Then the resulting type can be the type specified by either the first or the second {SimpleTypeSpecifierNode}.

 InterfaceTypeSpecifier: InterfaceName